IT - Web Software Developer Curriculum

 10-152-140-00 Emerging Software Technology

 Combines the emerging development technologies and environments, such as virtual reality and simulation, for students to gain exposure to and experience with them.
-Prerequisites: 10-152-115 and 10-152-120.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.
+Prerequisite(s): 10-152-115-00 Database Fundamentals (C or better) and 10-152-120-00 Introduction to Programming (C or better).

 10-152-155-00 e Portfolio Administration

 Students will design and create an e-portfolio.
 This portfolio will contain information about personal achievements in the field of Information Technology as well as sample offerings of the work completed as part of their coursework while attending Nicolet College.
 The e-portfolio will take the form of a personal/professional website that will be implemented on a web server for review.
-Prerequisites: 10-152-115, 10-152-120, and 10-154-177.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.
+Prerequisite(s): 10-152-146-00 Programming 2 (C or better) (concurrent enrollment is allowed) and 10-152-183-00 Interactive Web Programming (C or better) (concurrent enrollment is allowed).

 10-152-156-00 Simulation and Game Programming

 Builds on object-oriented design and development techniques.
 The student will develop computer programs for simulation applications and games.
 Deployment will be to PCs and a gaming console such as Xbox, Wii, and PlayStation.
-Prerequisite: 10-152-120.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.
+Prerequisite(s): 10-152-120-00 Introduction to Programming (C or better).

 10-152-183-00 Interactive Web Programming